twbs/bootstrap/site/content/docs/5.0/utilities/colors.md

 {{< scss-docs name="gray-color-variables" file="scss/_variables.scss" >}}

+RGB colors are generated from a separate Sass map

 ### Map

 Theme colors are then put into a Sass map so we can loop over them to generate our utilities, component modifiers, and more.